Reviewed by Harsh Desai · Last reviewed:

 Is Miro free?

-Yes, Miro offers a Free plan with 3 editable boards and 10 AI credits per month.
-It's a solid starting point for individuals or small teams exploring visual collaboration in 2026.
-This evaluation is based on hands-on testing and comparison with similar tools in the same category, updated for 2026.
+Yes.
+Miro offers a Free plan with 3 editable boards and 10 AI credits per month.
+It is a solid starting point for individuals or small teams exploring visual collaboration in 2026, and it includes 5 Talktracks and the core whiteboard.

 Is Miro or Figma better?

 Choose Miro for team brainstorming, project planning, and AI-powered workflows that turn ideas into structured plans.
-Choose Figma for detailed UI/UX design, pixel-perfect prototyping, and creating production-ready visual assets.
-This evaluation is based on hands-on testing and comparison with similar tools in the same category, updated for 2026.
+Choose Figma for detailed UI/UX design and pixel-perfect prototyping.
+Use Miro for shared thinking and Figma for production design files.

 What is the competitor of Miro?